-How w ve have promoted the principle in Section 5(3)(a) Relevant plan provisions an ensures water is committed and identified as planned environmental by establishing: See below • environmental flow provisions that provide a physical presence of water in the water source Part 6 • a long-term average annual extraction limit to create a long-term average annual commitment of water as planned environmental water.
-Part 4 In part icular, the plan: See below • includes objectives, strategies and performance indicators which measure the effectiveness of plan rules.
-Part 2 • establishes the rules and arrangements for preserving planned environmental water that is in excess of the long-term average annual extraction limits.
-Part 4, Division 2 & 4 Part 6, Division 4 • establishes rules for making an available water determination in accordance with the priorities in the WM Act and ensuring extraction is managed within the long term average annual extraction limit Part 4 Division 1 & 2 • establishes daily cease to take rules that protect very low flows for environmental purposes Part 6 Division 4 • prohibits in-river dams in third order or higher streams where appropriate Part 7, Division 2 • prohibits construction of water supply works in in certain sensitive water sources or areas Part 7, Division 2 • establishes the rules for managing the construction and use of supply works to prevent unacceptable impacts on groundwater dependent ecosystems (GDEs) and wetlands at a local scale.
-These rules are based on published Australian guidelines for water bore construction and technical assessment of pumping impacts on GDEs Part 7 Division 3

-How we have promoted the principle in Section 5(3)(a) Relevant plan provisions prohibits or conditions the construction of works near sources of contamination as informed by the Australian guidelines for water bore construction Part 7 Division 3 & Section 65 prohibiting water supply works having greater than minimal harm on wetlands listed in Coastal SEPP Part 7, Division 2 • prohibiting groundwater supply works within specified distances of where acid sulphate soils are likely to occur.
+How we have promoted the principle in Section 5(3)(a) Relevant plan provisions The plan ensures water is committed and identified as planned environmental water by establishing: See below provisions that provide a physical presence of water in the water source Part 6 • a long-term average annual extraction limit to create a long-term average annual commitment of water as planned environmental water.
+Part 4 In particular, the plan: See below • includes objectives, strategies and performance indicators which measure the effectiveness of plan rules Part 2 establishes the rules and arrangements for preserving planned environmental water that is in excess of the long-term average annual extraction limits (LTAAELs) Part 4, Division 2 and Part 6, Division 1 establishes rules for making of an available water determination in accordance with the priorities in the WM Act and ensuring extraction is managed within the ITAAEL Part 4 Division 1 and 2 establishes daily cease to take rules that protect very low flows for environmental purposes Part 6 prohibits in-river dams in third order or higher streams except for the purpose of town water supply Part 7, Division 2 • establishes the rules for managing the construction and use of supply works to prevent unacceptable impacts on groundwater dependent ecosystems (GDEs) and wetlands at a local scale.
+These rules are based on published Australian guidelines for water bore construction and technical assessment of pumping impacts on GDEs Part 7 prohibits or conditions the construction of works near sources of contamination as informed by the Australian guidelines for water bore construction Part 7 and Section 65 • prohibits water supply works having greater than minimal harm on wetlands listed in Coastal State Environmental Planning Policy (SEPP) Part 7, Division 2 • prohibits groundwater supply works within specified distances of where acid sulphate soils are likely to occur.
 Part 7, Division 3